First ladies and partners of California

-The first lady of California or first partner of California is the spouse of the governor of California.
+The first lady or first partner of California is the spouse of the governor of California.
 The role of the spouse of the governor of California has never been codified or officially defined.
 The spouse figures prominently in the social life of the state, and some spouses have been assisted with a staff in the Executive Office of the Governor.
-As of 2022, all the state's governors have been men, and not all of them were married while in office.
+As of 2023, all the state's governors have been men, and not all of them were married while in office.

 Jennifer Siebel Newsom is the current spouse of the governor of California concurrent with the governor's term in office.
-Her predecessors held the informal but accepted title of First Lady but she chooses First Partner.
+Her predecessors held the informal but accepted title of First Lady but she opted for the title of First Partner.
 Governor Newton Booth wed after he retired from politics, and Washington Bartlett was a lifelong bachelor.
 Jerry Brown was a bachelor throughout his initial gubernatorial service but was married when he once again became governor decades later.